osmcode/pyosmium/doc/intro.rst

     h.apply_file("test.osm.pbf", locations=True, idx='dense_file_array,example.nodecache')

 where `example.nodecache` is the name of the cache file.
+For more details on the different kind of indexes, see the `Index section in the Osmium Manual`_.

+.. _Index section in the Osmium Manual: http://osmcode.org/osmium-concepts/#indexes

 Interfacing with Shapely
 ^^^^^^^^^^^^^^^^^^^^^^^^